-The appointee will actively contribute to the scholarship of learning and teaching in the discipline and across the Melbourne School of Health Science.
-They will have a national profile as a leader in the area of nursing education and a commitment to furthering inter-professional learning and practice.
+The appointee will actively contribute scholarship within the discipline and have an emerging national profile as a leader in education and healthcare.

-The appointee will demonstrate the values of the department, school and faculty: Collaboration and Teamwork, Compassion, Respect, Integrity and Accountability.
+As a member of the Department of Nursing, the appointee will demonstrate the values of the department, school and faculty: Collaboration and Teamwork, Compassion, Respect, Integrity and Accountability.